rwynn/mongofluxd/README.md

 # mongofluxd
 Real time sync from MongoDB into InfluxDB

+### Requirements

+This tool supports MongoDB 3.6+ and InfluxDB 1.X.
+The go driver for InfluxDB 2.X has not yet been released so this tool has only been tested to work with InfluxDB 1.X.

 ### Installation

 Download the latest [release](https://github.com/rwynn/mongofluxd/releases) or install with golang 1.11 and above